mandiant/capa/doc/limitations.md

 # Installers, run-time programs, etc.
-capa cannot handle installers, run-time programs like .NET applications, or other packaged applications like AutoIt well.
+capa cannot handle installers, run-time programs, or other packaged applications like AutoIt well.
 This means that the results may be misleading or incomplete.

 If capa detects an installer, run-time program, etc. it warns the user.